prrmichel/chrome-extension-autodownloadhtml/README.md

    - Extracts metadata... then saves as JSON.
 2. All files are downloaded automatically to your default download folder.

+:warning: Sometimes, due to delays in page loading or dynamic content, the extension may not capture everything perfectly.
+You can manually trigger the download process using the keyboard shortcut.

 ## Usage
 - Browse as usual.
 Files will be saved automatically for each tab.
-  - :warning: To disable automatic downloads, you can disable the extension from the Chrome extensions page.
+  - :warning: You can disable automatic downloads in the extension options.
+- To manually trigger downloads, you can use keyboard shortcut : Ctrl+Shift+X.
+  - Mac: Command+Shift+X.
 - To manually trigger downloads, use the extension's messaging API (feature not tested).

 ### Usage with Messaging API